OmarThinks/OmarThinks-React-Native-Template/README.md

 </b>

-- Open the cli folder (I might create an Expo folder soon)
+- Choose the `cli` or `expo` folder
-- Copy the project with the latest version from the cli folder, and paste it
+- Copy the project with the latest version from the folder, and paste it
 - run this command `npm install`
 - run this command `npm start`

-# C) Texhnologies Used:
+# C) Technologies Used:

 - React
 - React Native